arno-di-loreto/apistylebook-web/_pages/design/guidelines/atlassian-rest-api-design-guidelines-version-1-topics.md

         url: 'https://developer.atlassian.com/docs/atlassian-platform-common-components/rest-api-development/atlassian-rest-api-design-guidelines-version-1#AtlassianRESTAPIDesignGuidelinesversion1-Caching'
         quote: 'ETag, If-None-Match'
   - topic_id: http-status-200
-    topic_category: HTTP Status
+    topic_category: HTTP Status Success
-    topic_name: HTTP Status 200
+    topic_name: 200 OK
-    topic_description: When to use HTTP status 200
+    topic_description: 'Standard response for successful HTTP requests.
+The actual response will depend on the request method used.
+In a GET request, the response will contain an entity corresponding to the requested resource.
+In a POST request, the response will contain an entity describing or containing the result of the action.'
     topic__links:
       self:
         href: /design/topics/http-status-200